Dehs1244/AceObjectionEngine.Net/README.md

 A <b>.Net library</b> for creating scenes based on text from the <b>Ace Attorney game</b>.
 The library is also based on a website dedicated to creating these scenes, [Objection.Lol](Objection.lol).
 The library is based on its own animation engine for scene objects and can be extensible.

-Animation based on `FFMpeg` and `System.Drawings`, but you can use your own animation library.
+Animation based on `FFMpeg` and `System.Drawing`, but you can use your own animation library.

 ### **Don't forget about ⭐⭐⭐**
 # Getting Started